pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/kubernetes-crosswalk/faq.md

 ---
-title_tag: Kubernetes FAQs | Crosswalk
+title_tag: Kubernetes FAQ | Crosswalk
 title: FAQ
 meta_desc: A collection of common questions about Kubernetes usage with Pulumi.
 menu: